MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/Data-Warehouse.md

 	LOCATION = 'wasbs://2013@nytaxiblob.blob.core.windows.net/'
 );  </pre>
   <p>
-  Now we need to create an external file store statement.
-And this is going to specify the formatinng charactaristics and the options for our external data file.
-In order for us to load the data into our data warehouse.
+ In order for us to load the data into our data warehouse we need to create an external file store statement.
+This is going to specify the formating charactaristics and the options for our external data file.
 This statement specifies that the external data is stored as text.
 We use a pipe variable in order to separate the values.
 This file is compressed with gzip.
  </p>